dazuck/recall-roadmapper/recall-roadmapper-doc.md

 ### MVP-First Development Strategy

-**Core Principle:** Ship the orbital roadmapping experience in 3 weeks, validate with users, then progressively enhance based on actual usage and demand.
+**Core Principle:** Ship the orbital roadmapping experience rapidly with AI assistance, validate with users, then progressively enhance based on actual usage and demand.

 **What We're Building First (MVP):**
 - ✅ Visual canvas with orbital confidence metaphor